Last updated June 2, 2026

 Centers and Institutes

 Yes.
+Centers and Institutes are a vital means to achieving the University’s scholarly and educational goals, often spanning disciplines and academic units and drawing together populations inside and outside the University community.
+But ensuring that each is financially sustainable while still being able to seed new efforts means that central unrestricted support for any one may not be able to continue indefinitely.
 Over the coming years, the University expects to reduce the unrestricted funding provided to existing centers and institutes by at least 20%.
-This means centers and institutes will bear a greater responsibility for securing additional support through grants, gifts, or other revenue sources, helping ensure their long-term sustainability and continued impact, while ensuring that seed funding is available for new endeavors.
+There will also be regular reviews of centers and institutes by academic unit leaders to assess their ongoing contributions to their scholarly and educational missions.
+Established centers and institutes will bear a greater responsibility for securing additional support through grants, gifts, or other revenue sources, helping ensure their long-term sustainability and continued impact, while ensuring that seed funding is available for new endeavors.

 UChicago Medicine

-The medical system is engaged in related but distinct planning efforts to strengthen the ability of UCMC to advance discovery, medical education, clinical innovation, and transformative health care.
-Leadership of UCMC will communicate more specifically on those plans over the coming months.
+The medical system is engaged in related but distinct planning efforts to strengthen the ability of UChicago Medicine (UCMC) to advance discovery, medical education, clinical innovation, and transformative health care.